shaimah/CSE511-Data-Processing-at-Scale/Data Fragmentation - Part1/README.md

 # Assignment Overview
 ### The benefits of parallel computing extend to Distributed Database Systems.
-Leading e-commerce use a distributed database as it allows mutltiple servers to run queries by their customers.
+Leading e-commerce companies use a distributed database as it allows mutltiple servers to run queries by their customers.

 ### Given that portions of the data are stored in different sites, both data fragmentation and replication models are used to enable such data distribution.